Eat more fiber. You've probably heard it before. But do you know why fiber is so good for your health?

 - Jump-start your day.
 For breakfast choose a high-fiber breakfast cereal — 5 or more grams of fiber a serving.
 Opt for cereals with "whole grain," "bran" or "fiber" in the name.
 Or add a few tablespoons of unprocessed wheat bran to your favorite cereal.

 - Switch to whole grains.
 Consume at least half of all grains as whole grains.
-Look for breads that list whole wheat, whole-wheat flour or another whole grain as the first ingredient on the label.
-Look for a brand with at least 2 grams of dietary fiber a serving.
-Experiment with brown rice, wild rice, barley, whole-wheat pasta and bulgur.
+Look for breads that list whole wheat, whole-wheat flour or another whole grain as the first ingredient on the label and have least 2 grams of dietary fiber a serving.
+Experiment with brown rice, wild rice, barley, whole-wheat pasta and bulgur wheat.

-- Bulk up your baked goods.
+- Bulk up baked goods.
 Substitute whole-grain flour for half or all of the white flour when baking.
-Whole-grain flour is heavier than white flour.
-In yeast breads, use a bit more yeast or let the dough rise longer.
-When using baking powder, increase it by 1 teaspoon for every 3 cups of whole-grain flour.
 Try adding crushed bran cereal, unprocessed wheat bran or uncooked oatmeal to muffins, cakes and cookies.

-- Get a leg up with legumes.
+- Lean on legumes.
 Beans, peas and lentils are excellent sources of fiber.
 Add kidney beans to canned soup or a green salad.
 Or make nachos with refried black beans, lots of fresh veggies, whole-wheat tortilla chips and salsa.

 - Make snacks count.
 Fresh fruits, raw vegetables, low-fat popcorn and whole-grain crackers are all good choices.
 An occasional handful of nuts or dried fruits also is a healthy, high-fiber snack — although be aware that nuts and dried fruits are high in calories.

 High-fiber foods are good for your health.
 But adding too much fiber too quickly can promote intestinal gas, abdominal bloating and cramping.
 Increase fiber in your diet gradually over a period of a few weeks.
 This allows the natural bacteria in your digestive system to adjust to the change.

 Also, drink plenty of water.
 Fiber works best when it absorbs water, making your stool soft and bulky.